CKYC Registry

 Apply NowSavings Account

-In simple words, a beneficiary bank account is a type of savings account in which the funds are transferred to somebody else after the account owner passes away.
-Beneficiaries are not only named for life insurance, retirement funds, or huge investments, but also for bank accounts.
-Your beneficiary would be a person/s who you would wish to get your money after your passing.
+A beneficiary bank account is a type of savings account in which the funds are transferred to somebody else after the account owner passes away.
+Beneficiaries play a crucial role not only for life insurance, retirement funds, or big investments, but also for bank accounts.
+Your beneficiary would be a person(s) who you would wish receives your funds after your demise.

-Establishing a beneficiary bank account will keep the funds in your bank account out of litigation when you pass away.
+Establishing a beneficiary bank account will keep the funds in your bank account safe from the risk of legal issues when you pass away.
 If you do not have a beneficiary bank account, your funds may get caught up in probate, which is a legal process that settles whether a will or trust is valid, or who receives your estate if you don't leave a will.
 If you have a beneficiary account, the funds in that account will be transferred to the beneficiary automatically.
-This may assist your loved ones in covering funeral expenditures as well as ongoing needs such as rent, loans, and utility costs.
+This may assist your loved ones in covering funeral expenditure as well as ongoing needs such as rent, loans, and utility costs.

 Beneficiaries do not have access to your account while you are alive.
 They won't be able to take money from your account until you provide them with your debit card and PIN.
 If your beneficiary faces charges, owes taxes, or falls into serious debt, their creditors cannot access the funds in your account.

-The beneficiary’s name, or the payee’s name, is crucial in banking.
+The beneficiary’s name, or the payee’s name, is crucial in banking services.
 Banks need to confirm the beneficiary’s identity before transferring any funds to their account.
 When you send money online, you must enter the exact name of the person as it appears in their account.
-The bank’s system checks this name to ensure it matches the account owner, preventing mistakes.
+The Bank checks this name to ensure it matches the account owner, preventing mistakes.
 If there’s an error in the name or details, the transaction could get rejected or get transferred to a wrong account.

 However, unlike other sorts of accounts, such as IRAs, you must ask for a beneficiary on a bank account.
-You are not forced to have a named beneficiary on a bank account.
-As a regular feature on checking, savings account, and money market accounts, most financial institutions now provide beneficiary accounts that are "payable on death," or POD accounts.
+There is no requirement to name a beneficiary on a bank account unless you choose to do so.
+As a regular feature on savings accounts, and money market accounts, most financial institutions now provide beneficiary accounts that are "payable on death," or POD accounts.

 Opening a beneficiary account or adding a specified beneficiary to an existing one are simple processes.
 Request the forms from your bank to designate a beneficiary for your account.
-Your bank should be able to offer you papers, which are known as a Totten Trust.
-On the same piece of paper, you can specify a primary and contingent beneficiary.
+Your bank should be able to offer you the right set of forms to fill.
+Here, you can specify a primary and contingent beneficiary.
 The beneficiaries do not need to be present and nor do they need to sign any paperwork.

 You may wish to set up a flexible living trust if you have various accounts, investments, and valuables.
-A living trust entrusts all of your assets to you and gives you ultimate authority over them during your lifetime.
+A living trust assigns all your assets to you and gives you the ultimate authority over them during your lifetime.
 Following your death, your "successor trustee" would operate on your behalf, transferring assets to your beneficiaries.
-During your lifetime, you can replace your successor trustee – or "revoke" their trusteeship.
+During your lifetime, you can replace your successor trustee or "revoke" their trusteeship.

 The contents of this article/infographic/picture/video are meant solely for information purposes.
 The contents are generic in nature and for informational purposes only.
 It is not a substitute for specific advice in your own circumstances.
 The information is subject to updation, completion, revision, verification and amendment and the same may change materially.
 The information is not intended for distribution or use by any person in any jurisdiction where such distribution or use would be contrary to law or regulation or would subject IDFC FIRST Bank or its affiliates to any licensing or registration requirements.
 IDFC FIRST Bank shall not be responsible for any direct/indirect loss or liability incurred by the reader for taking any financial decisions based on the contents and information mentioned.
 Please consult your financial advisor before making any financial decision.